 According to TDWI, data quality problems cost U.S. businesses more than $600 billion each year.
 This comes in the form of bad decisions made from dirty or incorrect data and man hours spent manually finding and fixing these problems.

-In fact, TDWI also found that data scientists are spending 80% of their time gathering requirements, preparing data, and building cubes and summary tables for reporting.
+In fact, TDWI also found that data scientists are spending 80% of their time gathering requirements, preparing data, and building cubes and summary tables for business intelligence reporting.
 These data experts are often expensive resources with advanced degrees and would rather be spending their time on advanced analytics and other strategic initiatives.

 And despite all this involvement, internal business consumers will still wait weeks, or even months, to see the reports.
 Often, by the time they receive their answers, the data is stale and the question is already obsolete.